10 Best Instant Coffee Brand Reviews (A Surprising Winner!)

 Taster’s Choice is available in four different flavors.
 These are not all flavors, only two to be more specific: hazelnut and vanilla.

 The other two options are either House Blend or French Roast.
-The House blend is more on the lighter side while the French is a darker roast.
+The House blend is more on the lighter side while the French is a darker roast, which is the roast we recommend to coffee lovers with sensitive stomachs.

 You should know that the flavored coffee pouches have 2 g of added sugars and it’s not real hazelnut or vanilla that you taste.
 The flavors are artificial.